 Phase 4: Biomechanics Assessment

 We deferred most of the biomechanics assessment to the UBC Baseball coaching staff and technical coaches.
 Biomechanical norms have been established in both baseball and softball and our understanding of proper kinetic linking continues to evolve.
-Improper kinetic linking is a modifiable risk factor that stresses the spine, shoulder, and elbow in throwing athletes.
+Improper kinetic linking is a modifiable risk factor that stresses the spine (Kuether Brain and Spine), shoulder, and elbow in throwing athletes.